 It is in this phrase that I think whenever I refer to public space.
 I think of it as that brick wanting to be something.
 I see it as a

 character within the city, a sympathetic one, always cheerful, some kind of superhero able to stretch their limbs in search of

 his peers with the intention of taking them by the hand and forming a large network of happy characters.

 I dream of a city full of elastic superheroes breathing life and keeping our streets and squares full of energy of which we all extract a

 tiny part to continue our path.

-I think that if architects and urban planners have that in mind when making city and, when designing a public space we think, not
+I think that if architects and urban planners have this in mind when making cities and designing a public spaces, thinking not

 only in the empty space contained between filled spaces, but in each and every one of the ramifications of that empty space, all the

 sighs that escape from it, the network would begin to be woven in harmony, and not in a casual way as it happens in most cases.